 The COVID-19 pandemic has changed the lives of children across the world.
 Some of the short-term impacts, including the exacerbation of preexisting inequalities, are documented in this report.
-The long-term effects, some of them unpredictable at this time, will unfold well into the future.
+The long-term effects, some of them unpredictable at this time, will unfold well into the future disease caused by air pollution; and the rapidly evolving influence of automation and technology on traditional careers and employment expectations.